Super Mario Galaxy 2: Power-ups

 Cloud Mario is one of the new power-ups in the game.
 Mario is using the power-up, creating temporary platforms in midair to get to out-of-reach places.

 All the original transformations in Super Mario Galaxy return, with the exception of Ice Mario and Flying Mario.
 Three new power-ups and items for Mario are introduced in the game.
 These include the Spin Drill, which allows the player to burrow through planets and emerge out the other side; Rock Mario, which allows the player to transform into a rolling boulder and smash through enemies and other obstacles; and Cloud Mario, which allows the player to create up to three temporary platforms in midair.

 Mario is able to ride the dinosaur Yoshi in certain levels.
 When riding Yoshi, the player's blue Star Pointer is replaced by a red dot, which allows the player to point at various objects and manipulate them with Yoshi's tongue.
-Yoshi can also use his tongue to swing across gaps, pull levers, and swallow berries and enemies (with the option to spit the latter back out as projectiles).
-In addition, Yoshi allows the player to flutter jump.
+Yoshi can use his tongue to swing across gaps, pull levers and swallow berries and enemies (with the option to spit the latter back out as projectiles).
+Yoshi also allows the player to flutter jump, allowing the player to leap further than normal.
 There are also three different power-up fruits available for Yoshi to eat that grant him temporary abilities.
 These are the Dash Pepper, the Blimp Fruit and the Bulb Berry.
-The Dash Pepper allows Yoshi to run at an extremely high speed, allowing him to run up walls and on water; the Blimp Fruit allows Yoshi to float in the air for a limited amount of time; the Bulb Berry allows Yoshi to reveal secret pathways.
+The Dash Pepper makes Yoshi run at an extremely high speed, allowing him to run up walls and on water; the Blimp Fruit allows Yoshi to float in the air for a limited amount of time; the Bulb Berry allows Yoshi to reveal secret pathways.
 If the player takes damage while riding Yoshi, the player will fall off and Yoshi will run away until the player gets back on him.
-If the player does not get back on, Yoshi will retreat into his egg and to different nests which can only be found in certain areas of the level.
+If the player does not get back on quickly enough, Yoshi will retreat into his egg and to different nests which can only be found in certain areas of the level.